microsoft/ODBC-Specification/ODBC 4.0.md

 ## 6.1 SQLNextColumn

-In order to retrieve the column of data currently available to be read, the application can call SQLNextColumn.
+The application calls SQLNextColumn in order to retrieve the column of data currently available to be read.

     SQLRETURN SQLNextColumn(
       SQLHSTMT StatementHandle,
       SQLUSMALLINT* Col_or_Param_Num);

-SQLNextColumn can be called only after SQLFetch or SQLFetchScroll returns `SQL_DATA_AVAILABLE`, and until SQLNextColumn returns `SQL_SUCCESS` or `SQL_SUCCESS_WITH_INFO`.
+SQLNextColumn can first be called only after SQLFetch or SQLFetchScroll returns `SQL_DATA_AVAILABLE`, and as long as SQLNextColumn returns `SQL_DATA_AVAILABLE`.

 The Driver Manager returns `HY010`, Function Sequence Error under the following conditions: